 She offers a highly personalized approach tailored to each client.
 With compassion and understanding, she works with each individual to help them build on their strengths and attain the personal growth they desire.

 As a trainer, Collins is interactive and engaging in delivering training content that is relevant and usable.
 She has conducted training events across the United States and internationally on mental health, substance use, personal growth, integrative care, cultural diversity, treatment planning, organizational leadership, and social justice in counseling.

 As a consultant, she is highly sought after as a keynote speaker; workshop presenter; clinical supervisor; professional coach; trainer; and motivator.
 Her special interests include multicultural competencies, minority treatment needs and disparities, organizational dynamics, and faith-based competencies in mental health.
 Over the span of her career, she has established herself as a sought-after Diversity Trainer and Consultant in behavioral health, medicine, education, and business.

-Her experience also includes serving as an adjunct professor at the University of North Carolina in Greensboro (UNCG).
-Currently, she serves on the Industry Advisory Council for the Counseling, Psychology, and Human Services Department at the University of Phoenix.
+She serves as an adjunct professor at the University of North Carolina in Greensboro (UNCG).
+Currently, she also serves on the Industry Advisory Council for the Counseling, Psychology, and Human Services Department at the University of Phoenix.

 She is the author of the book, "The Fruit of Your Pain: Experiencing Spiritual Renewal Through Seasons of Struggle," and she has published several works in professional textbooks and trade publications.